 A Call to Faith in Turbulent Times

-Spring, 2017 -- Many Unitarian Universalists and other people of faith feel challenged by this moment in our nation’s history.
-The actions of political leaders are raising large moral questions.
-Many of us feel compelled to explore what our faith commitments and values require of us.
-Information is coming from every direction.
-We have learned that it is crucial to stay informed, yet not all sources are reliable.
-Others ask us to contact legislators, attend meetings, join in protests, engage in political conversations with friends and acquaintances, and take public action, sometimes for the first time ever.
+Many Unitarian Universalists and other people of faith are challenged by this moment in our nation’s history.
+The actions of political leaders raise large moral questions that compel many of us to explore what our faith commitments and values require of us.
+We have learned that it is crucial to stay informed, yet information comes at us from every direction and not all sources are reliable.
+We are being asked by others to contact legislators, attend meetings, join in protests, have political conversations with friends and acquaintances, in some cases to take public action for the first time ever.
 Many turn to our congregations and faith communities for help to clarify how our values call us to respond and to strengthen us to act.

 Small Group Ministry Sessions

 Here are four small group sessions religious professional and lay leaders can offer to help nurture, support, and strengthen Unitarian Universalists to respond to this moment and its significant challenges.
 Written by the Rev. Marta Valentín, the sessions use a standard “small group ministry” format, known as an effective tool for people to engage in deep discernment rather than in debate.
 Each session offers a different lenses for a group to examine together the call of our faith and our moral and ethical commitments at this extraordinary moment.